 a.
 Benefits of becoming a party

-The 1996 Convention would facilitate the recognition and enforcement of Canadian parenting orders in other countries that are also party to the Convention, creating greater legal certainty.
-This would provide better assurances to families who travel or relocate to another Contracting State that their Canadian order will be respected.
+The 1996 Convention will facilitate the recognition and enforcement of Canadian parenting orders in other countries that are also party to the Convention, creating greater legal certainty.
+This will provide better assurances to families who travel or relocate to another Contracting State that their Canadian order will be respected.
 This could also make it easier to return a child to Canada in parental child abduction cases.
 It could also reduce costs for families by reducing the need to re-litigate the same issues in another Contracting State.
-In 2014, the Standing Senate Committee on Human Rights recognised the benefits of joining the 1996 Convention, both as a complement to the Convention of 25 October 1980 on the Civil Aspects of International Child Abduction (Hague Abduction Convention) and as a tool to help resolve cross-border parenting disputes.Footnote 60
+In 2014, the Standing Senate Committee on Human Rights recognised the benefits of joining the 1996 Convention, both as a complement to the Convention of 25 October 1980 on the Civil Aspects of International Child Abduction (Hague Abduction Convention) and as a tool to help resolve cross-border parenting disputes.Footnote 62

 The 1996 Convention could lead to more effective communication and cooperation between authorities in Canada and in other countries about many other child-related issues.
 The potential benefits of the Convention continue to grow as more countries become parties.
 The 1996 Convention now applies in over 40 countries, including many European countries.